-There are a number of factors to consider when setting up your merchant account.
+There are a number of factors to consider when setting up your merchant credit card processing.
 Which Merchant Account Providers are trustworthy?
 Which one offers the best product?
 Which one will treat you like a valued customer?

 Once you’ve chosen a provider, there are even more decisions to make.
 What equipment does your business need?
 Who should you delegate tasks and account access to?
 Which rate plan should your business be set up on?

-Working with a trusted provider will ensure that your merchant account — and your rate plan — is configured to fit your business needs.
+Working with a trusted provider will ensure that your merchant credit card processing — and your rate plan — is configured to fit your business needs.
 If a Tiered rate plan is the best fit, you’ll want to ensure that you’re set up on the right Tiered pricing plan from the get-go.
 That’s right, there are two types of Tiered pricing structures.

 Tiered Pricing: MOTO vs. Retail

 Understanding what you’re paying for on a Tiered pricing plan is relatively easy.
 Rates are bundled into three or four tiers, each with a sub-tier for rewards cards.
 These bundles make reading your merchant statements straightforward.